 Monday Sunny day.
 The chance of a thunderstorm in the southeast during this evening.
 Winds N 25 to 40 km/h tending NW 20 to 30 km/h in the middle of the day then tending NW/NE 15 to 25 km/h in the late afternoon.
 Daytime maximum temperatures 33 to 38.

-Saturday Mostly sunny.
-Medium (50%) chance of showers in the southeast in the morning and afternoon.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the southeast in the afternoon.
-Winds N/NW 15 to 25 km/h tending NW/SW in the middle of the day then tending SE/SW in the evening.
+Tuesday Partly cloudy.
+Slight (30%) chance of a shower in the southeast, near zero chance elsewhere.
+The chance of a thunderstorm.
+Winds N/NW 25 to 35 km/h tending NW/SW in the middle of the day then tending SE/SW 15 to 25 km/h in the evening.

-Monday Mostly sunny.
+Wednesday Partly cloudy.
 Winds SE 20 to 30 km/h.

 Interior Weather Forecasts

 A record-breaking and continuous winter downpour has caused an explosion of colour in the Australian outback, with country from Coober Pedy in South Australia to Toowoomba in Queensland green and dotted with wildflowers.

 Melbourne has chilled through its coldest pair of days this late in the year since 1983, reaching a footy-season like 13.2 degrees on Saturday and 14.2 on Sunday.